RelevanceDigital/wp-bs4-starter-theme/README.md

 ## Styles

 Running `gulp install` copies the main bootstrap.scss file from `node_modules` into the scss folder.
-It replaces the paths to imported files and adds a `_custom.scss` file to override default variables.
+It replaces the paths to imported files and imports `_custom.scss` to override default variables.

 The original variables file is also copied into the `scss` folder as `_variables-reference.scss`.

-`style.scss` is created which imports `bootstrap.scss`. **This is the file to add your custom scss to.**
+`style.scss` imports `bootstrap.scss`. **This is the file to add your custom scss to.**

 When running `gulp`, any changes to files in the `scss` folder will regenerate the compiled css files in `assets/css` (compressed) and `css` (nested).